arturmatlega/instalguru-blog-en/_posts/2020-12-08-planning-a-bathroom-renovation-choose-the-best-bathroom-radiator-for-your-comfort.md

 ---
 ## Bathroom renovation - the power of heating is key

-Are paying attention mostly to aesthetics when finishing your bathroom?
-Have you calculated the cost of the bathroom refering to the cost of the equipment only? **Keep in mind that if you decided on a particular type of heating, the power is equally important - perhaps the most important.** It's a key point, regardless whether you have chosen underfloor heating or a bathroom radiator.
+Are you paying attention mostly to aesthetics when renovating your bathroom?
+Have you calculated the cost of the bathroom referring to the cost of the equipment only? **Keep in mind that if you decided on a particular type of heating, the power is equally - or the maybe the most - important.** It's a key point, regardless whether you have chosen underfloor heating or a bathroom radiator.

 {:.distinction.distinction-quotation.distinction-positive}

 The power of heating around 100W/1 m2 provides the best thermal comfort.
-As you can easily calculate, for a 12 m2 you need 1200W.
-Specialist recommend, however, to add 10-20% of so called energy margin to this.
+As you can easily calculate, you need 1200W for a 12 m2.
+Specialists recommend, however, to add 10-20% of so-called energy margin to this.
 It's particularly important if you are planning to dry towels on the radiator.
-In such a case, it loses a part of the power.
+In such a case, it loses some power.

 ## Bathroom renovation - where to put the bathroom radiator?

-If you are planning a bathroom makeover, the location of the towel radiator is another important issue.
+The location of the towel radiator is another important issue when planning a bathroom makeover.
 Keep in mind that any major changes in this regard might require reconstruction of the system.
 The cost of the bathroom might increase in this case.
-However, if the radiator has been placed at a wrong spot, changing its location is worth consideration.
+However, if the radiator is placed at a wrong spot, changing its location is worth consideration.

 {:.distinction.distinction-question.distinction-negative}

-**But how do you know where the bathroom radiator should be placed?** It's recommeded to stick to the simple rule, often repeated by experts.
+**But how do you know the proper location of the bathroom radiator?** It's recommended to stick to the simple rule, often repeated by experts.
 A bathroom radiator should be located at least 15 cm apart from the floor and the ceiling.

 ## A bathroom radiator - are the looks important?

-The design of a bathroom radiator is often the key issue for homeowners planning to renovate their bathroom.
-For this reason, traditional radiators are replaced by bathroom - towel radiators.
+The design of a bathroom radiator is often key for homeowners planning to renovate their bathroom.
+For this reason, traditional radiators are replaced by bathroom (towel) radiators.
 Apart from their most basic function - emitting the heat to the room, they also serve as a decoration.
-What's more, they are very functional due to the fact that you can dry minor laundry and bath towels on them.
+What's more, they are very functional due to the fact that you can dry minor clothes and bath towels on them.

 ![](/uploads/grzejnik2.jpg)

 ## A towel bathroom radiator is a good option!

-Towel radiators are one of the most popular choice among people who want to renovate their bathroom.
+Towel radiators are one of the most popular choices among people who want to renovate their bathroom.
 It is mostly because of the fact that there are various models of towel radiators available on the market.
 What's worth noting - they all have a similar construction.

 Two vertical tubes are the base of every towel radiator.
 They are called collectors.
 Those elements supply the device with water.
 Horizontal pipes connected with the collectors are another, very important part of a bathroom radiator. **Modern radiators might differ from the standard construction.**